shellspec/shellspec/README.md

 End
 ```

-The following four styles are supported.

-- block style (default: same as Parameters)
-- value style
-- matrix style
-- dynamic style
+In addition to the default `Parameters`, three styles are supported:
+`Parameters:value`, `Parameters:matrix` and `Parameters:dynamic`.

 See more details of [Parameters](docs/references.md##parameters)

-NOTE: You can also be used with the `Data:expand` helper.
+NOTE: You can also cooperate the `Parameters` and `Data:expand` helpers.

 #### `Mock` - create a command-based mock